 UVM students enrolled in any School/College are eligible to apply.
 Minimum cumulative GPA 2.5

 Students participating in a UVM Semester program pay their standard UVM tuition rate and standard UVM fees.
 In addition, there is a $500 study abroad fee.
-The Costa Rica program fees for fall 2020 and spring 2021 are estimated at $6,974.
+The Costa Rica program fees for spring 2022 are TBD.
 The program fee will cover all class related lodging, in country transportation, required entrance fees, guide services, and approximately 80% of meals for the 15 week semester.
-Airfare not included in the program fee is estimated to be $1,050.
+Airfare not included in the program fee is estimated TBD.

 FINANCIAL AID & SCHOLARSHIPS